chev2/gimp-vtf/README.md

 ## Build

-1. Initialize cmake: `cmake .`
+1. Initialize cmake: `cmake -B out/build/default`
-2. Compile the executable: `cmake --build .`
+2. Compile the executable: `cmake --build out/build/default`

-It will create the `file-vtf` executable in the root Git directory.
+It will create the `file-vtf` executable in the `out/build/default` directory.